Home

 Familiarize yourself with factors like the types of drywall that are going up; greenboard, a normal drywall, fire rated, and which thickness you will be going with.
 Included in your plan the areas might take cement board for later stone or tiling even if you are not installing it yourself.

-After your are clear on the fact that all wall and ceiling cavities are ready to be closed-up, before proceeding, determine if there is a power source for corded drivers or whether you will be going cordless.
+After you are clear on the fact that all wall and ceiling cavities are ready to be closed-up, before proceeding, determine if there is a power source for corded drivers or whether you will be going cordless.
 This can be easily overlooked by the infrequent hanger of drywall since these phases fall so close together.

 Note all cutouts to be mad: including for electrical outlets, switches, for hvac ducts and everything.
-Come up a basic diagram for outlets -- these are very easy to close over .
+Come up a basic diagram for outlets - these are very easy to close over.

 Fasten the drywall sheets to the studs with coarse thread drywall screws and a drywall gun.
-While a cordless drill could potentially be used for the task, the driver designed for setting drywall screws per se is most suited because the integrated depth gauge achieves an optimal countersink that is crucial for getting a good smooth finish.
-Whereas the cordless screwdriver finds a stop-in-motion based on an internal clutch device (rather than setting depth).
+While a cordless drill could potentially be used for the task, the driver designed for setting drywall screws per se is best suited because the integrated depth gauge achieves an optimal countersink that is crucial for getting a good smooth finish.
+Whereas the cordless screwdriver finds a stop-in-motion, based on an internal clutch device (rather than setting depth).

 You should work following straight lines on the studs.
 Typically they are 16" on center (but not always).
 If it helps, fasten screws with the aid of a stud finder (a higher end finder, for better detection).
 Any missed hits are removed by manually turning with a screwdriver back out or by slow reversal given a magnetic driver tip.